 For detailed information about email subject lines, please check the link below:

-There are Spammy Words
+No Spammy Words

 If you’re ending up in a subscriber’s spam folder, maybe that’s the reason!
 Most of the ESPs have identified some common words in spam email.
 You can check spam trigger words based on your industry and avoid using them!
 Here you can find a detailed spammy word list, check it out for details.

-You have Spelling Issues & Grammatical Errors
+12. You Have Spelling Issues & Grammatical Errors

 There are a lot of spammers who are not an English native speaker.
 So, when you analyze their email, you see that there are various grammatical errors with a strange structure.